Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Model and Framework

 \subsection{Optimality Guarantees and Classes of Algorithms}

-Our general goal is to design algorithms that guarantees the selection of a good decision variable that has close-to-optimal performance with high probability.
-Formally, this criterion is defined as \textit{Probability of Good Selection}. \begin{itemize} \item \textbf{$(\epsilon,\delta)$-Probability of good selection (PGS).} The solution $x$ returned by an algorithm has objective value at most $\epsilon$ larger than the optimal objective value with probability at least $1-\delta$. \end{itemize}
+Our general goal is to design algorithms that guarantee the selection of a good decision that yields a close-to-optimal performance with high probability.
+Formally, this criterion is defined as \textit{Probability of Good Selection}. \begin{itemize} \item \textbf{$(\epsilon,\delta)$-Probability of good selection (PGS).} The solution $x$ returned by an algorithm has an objective value at most $\epsilon$ larger than the optimal objective value with probability at least $1-\delta$. \end{itemize}

 This PGS guarantee is also referred to as the probably approximately correct selection (PAC) guarantee in the literature~\citep{even2002pac,kaufmann2016complexity,ma2017efficient}.
-While our major focus is to design algorithms that satisfy the PGS optimality guarantee, we also consider the optimality guarantee of \textit{Probability of Correct Selection with Indifference Zone Parameter} as a comparison. \begin{itemize} \item \textbf{Probability of correct selection with indifference zone parameter (PCS-IZ). }(See \cite{hong2020review}) The problem is assumed to have a unique solution that renders the optimal objective value.
-The optimal value is assumed to be at least $c>0$ smaller than other objective values.
+While our main focus is to design algorithms that satisfy the PGS optimality guarantee, we also consider the optimality guarantee of \textit{Probability of Correct Selection with Indifference Zone} for comparison. \begin{itemize} \item \textbf{Probability of correct selection with indifference zone (PCS-IZ).} (See \cite{hong2020review}) The problem is assumed to have a unique solution that renders the optimal objective value.
+The optimal objective value is assumed to be at least $c>0$ smaller than the objective values at sub-optimal choices of decisions.
 The gap width $c$ is called the \textbf{indifference zone parameter} in~\citet{bechhofer1954single}.
-The PCS-IZ guarantee requires that the solution returned by an algorithm is the optimal solution with probability at least $1-\delta$. \end{itemize}
+The PCS-IZ guarantee requires that the solution returned by an algorithm be the optimal solution with probability at least $1-\delta$. \end{itemize}